 This document defines the project.
 Below are the short descriptions that I have understood from your document along questions.
 Please validate them and answer the questions.
 I am not discussing fields (name, id, phone number) of specific role like customer, quotations in this document.
 I am currently interested in getting the understanding of project.
 Fields will be discussed in design phase.

 You are dealing in fire extinguisher equipments.
 You want do design software to made whole process computerized.

+We are a UK/Ireland distributor of fire detection equipment.
+Smoke Detectors, Alarms etc.

 Front/Customer End:

 What will be displayed on home page?
 You said activity.
 What different transactions and statuses you want to be displayed there?
 Please explain all in details.

+Like you see on our current portal, we have the latest 5 transactions for current orders, invoices and outstanding invoices as well as the customer’s current account balance.

 Customer Login